Im-Rises/emotion_recognition_cnn/README.md

 Follow the link below if you want to try a version with the browser of our app.

-No installations or any libs to download and install.
+No installations nor any libs to download and install.

 Repository :
 <https://github.com/Im-Rises/emotion-recognition-website>